If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 The world’s oldest knitwear brand ” Drumohr ” was established in 1773 in the town of Dumfries, Scotland.
 The knit ties developed by the brand, which specializes in knitwear, are not to be missed.
 Knitted with 100% wool, the brand’s specialty, these ties have not only a high-quality texture but also high durability, so you can expect them to be useful for many years to come.

 FRANCO BASSI” was founded in 1973 by Franco Bassi, the current owner, in Como in northwestern Italy, where the silk industry is flourishing.
 Before Italian ties became popular, the brand specialized in neckties to the extent that Italian ties = FRANCO BASSI.
-The brand offers a wide range of knit ties, from silk and cashmere ties to cotton ties, in a variety of colors.
+The knit ties alone are available in a wide variety of colors, from silk and cashmere to cotton.

-The ” LUIGI BORRELLI ” brand was established in Naples, Italy, in 1957.
-The brand was born when Anna, the founder Luigi Borrelli’s mother, was in the business of tailoring shirts.
+The brand ” LUIGI BORRELLI ” was established in Naples, Italy in 1957.
+The brand was born from the founder Luigi Borrelli’s mother, Anna, who was in the business of tailoring shirts.
 This knit tie is made of silk with a soft and fluffy look by making full use of his specialties of hand sewing and ironing work.

 Ermenegildo ZEGNA is the founder of one of Italy’s most famous family businesses.
-The brand selects and purchases the finest natural fibers directly from the source for textiles, which are said to be the finest in the world, and carries out the entire production process, from purchasing to finishing, in its own factories.
-The brand’s popular tie series, known as the Couture Collection, is made entirely by hand by craftsmen.
+Ermenegildo Zegna is a brand that selects and purchases the finest natural fibers directly from the source for textiles that are said to be the finest in the world, and carries out the entire production process, from purchasing to finishing, in its own factories.
+The couture collection of neckties is gaining popularity, and all ties are handmade by craftsmen.

-Born in Austin, Texas, U.S.A., fashion designer and film director Tom Ford launched this brand under his own name.
-This heavy knit tie is produced using heavy-weight knit.
+Born in Austin, Texas, United States, fashion designer and film director Tom Ford launched this brand under his own name.
+This knit tie with a sense of heaviness is produced using a heavy-weight knit.
 It gives a cool and refreshing feeling to men’s necks while keeping a dandy-like atmosphere.

 STEFANO RICCI Knit Tie

-The prestige brand ” STEFANO RICCI ” was founded in Florence in 1972 by Stefano Ricci, the first president of the Classico Italia Association.
+Prestige brand ” STEFANO RICCI ” was established in Florence in 1972 by Mr. Stefano Ricci, the first president of Classico Italia Association.
 Many celebrities in various countries patronize the brand, calling it a work of art in the form of a necktie.
 The brand’s unique and luxurious materials are gaining popularity.

 Gabriele Pasini Knit Tie

-Gabriele Psini, nicknamed the “Monster of Modena,” and Lardini have joined forces in the form of a joint venture to develop an innovative collection.
+Gabriele Psini, nicknamed the “Monster of Modena,” and Lardini have joined forces in the form of a joint venture to continue developing innovative collections.
 The knit tie with its distinctive diamond-shaped dots is a design that strongly reflects their unique sensibility.

 hikaru noguchi DOUBLE FACE TIE

 Hikaru Noguchi” is a knitwear and accessories brand based in England.
 Designer Hikaru Noguchi graduated from Musashino Art University’s Department of Visual Communication Design in 1989, and studied textiles at Middlesex College in North London.
-His graduation project, a series of armchairs, stools, and cushions covered with felted knitted fabrics, was selected as the “World of Interiors” best work by an interior design magazine, and he also collaborated with Tom Dixon, a leading British furniture designer.
+His graduation project, a series of armchairs, stools, and cushions covered with felted knitted fabrics, was selected as the “World of Interiors” best work by an interior design magazine.
 He also collaborated with Tom Dixon, one of Britain’s leading furniture designers.
 In 2002, the brand participated in the Paris Collection, and has grown to become a brand that attracts attention from around the world.
-This knit tie with two sides adds an accent to your V-zone.
+A knit tie with two sides adds an accent to the V-zone.

 BEAMS F” proposes modern standards based on European classics.
 BEAMS F” is an elegant casual wear label developed by BEAMS, with the “F” of “FUTURE” in the label name.
 The knit ties made in Italy are made of high quality silk and feature an elegant luster.